Imperience - Centre for Research and Training in P.A.M

-NAKEDNESS | NATURE | NATURES MACHINERY | NATURE'S PRODIGY | NAUGHT | NAVEL POINT | NEARNESS | NECTAR | NEGATION | NEGLIGENCE | NERVOUSNESS | NIRVIKALPA SAMADHI | NISHKAMA KARMA | NISHKAM UPASANA | NON-BEING | NON-ENTITY | NOTHINGNESS | NOTIONS | NUCLEAR METHOD |
+NAKEDNESS | NATURALNESS | NATURE | NATURE'S MACHINERY | NAUGHT | NAVEL POINT | NEARNESS | NECTAR | NEGATION | NEGLIGENCE | NERVOUSNESS | NETWORK | NIRODH | NISHKAM KARMA | NISHKAM UPASANA | NON-BEING | NON-ENTITY | NOTHINGNESS | NOTIONS |

 I have had so far numerous coverings one after the other.
-But the present one which I now have, if observed minutely, will be found to be only a covering of nakedness, which is the last, and which when cast off shall not be replaced by another.
+But the present one which I now have, if observed minutely, will be found to be only a covering of nakedness which is the last, and which when cast off shall not be replaced by another.
 I wish you all to be clad in the same covering of nakedness.
 But that is not possible so long as one remains entangled within the charms and attractions of this outer covering, the physical body.
-(SS-240, 241)
+(SS-257,258)

 NATURE

-NATURES MACHINERY
+NATURE'S MACHINERY

 NAUGHT